h3xar0n/my_security_plus/README.md

   - A VLAN provides separation for traffic and can be configured to separate VoIP and data traffic.
   - While a VLAN is useful to segment out network traffic to various parts of the network, if data is still being routed to/from an HVAC VLAN then this won't stop someone from the open wireless network from being able to attempt to login to the HVAC controls.
 * Virtualization
+  - Provides increased availability with lower operating costs.
+  - Provides a high level of flexibility when testing security controls, updates, and patches because they can easily be reverted using snapshots.
 * Air gaps
 #### Tunneling/VPN:
 * Site-to-site